iOS Development Guide: Creating Your First App (Part II)

 And now the final bit of code found at the very end of SecondViewController.m. viewDidUnload is called after our view is finished compiling and displaying.
 We set the three properties synthesized earlier to nil (null in Objective-C) and release their instance from memory.
 The app is almost complete after we finish connecting the storyboard to outlets and actions.

-The process of building views is basically a repetition of the step 5, with little extra steps.
-You can treat this as an exercise to strengthen your memory on connecting the storyboard to outlets and actions, as they can be very confusing in most times.
+The process of building views is basically a repetition of step 5, with a few extra steps.
+You can treat this as an exercise to strengthen your memory on connecting the storyboard to outlets and actions, as they can often be confusing.

 Again, save both your SecondViewController.h and SecondViewController.m to make sure everything is updated.
 Then, click back onto the storyboard and look at the Document Outline.
-In there you’ll notice an orange orb which should be named Second View Controller – Second.
+There, you’ll notice an orange orb named Second View Controller – Second.

 Click on the orb to select it, and a blue outline should appear on your Second View scene.
 Now press Ctrl and click the Second View Controller – Second to drag onto the text field, then release it.

 Now press Ctrl and click the Second View Controller – Second again to drag onto the Label field and select “distResult”.
-Repeat the process again for the 2nd Label located below the 1st Label, but choose the “auResult” for it.
-Both our outlets are now connected into these variables and we just need to connect the actions.
+Repeat the process for the second Label located below the first Label, but choose “auResult” for it.
+Both our outlets are now connected to these variables, and we just need to connect the actions.

 Click on the right arrow of the Second View Controller – Second and you will see a component named Viewclick to select it.
-Open your Identity inspector in the Utilities pane, which you can also enable it by move onto the top menu bar of the software, and select View > Utilities > Show Identity Inspector.
+Open your Identity inspector in the Utilities pane, which you can also enable by going to the top menu bar of the software and selecting View > Utilities > Show Identity Inspector.
 Under Custom Class, enter “UIControl” or select it from the dropdown menu.

-In order for the keyboard to recognize the background as a tappable object it must be converted into a control.
-Now over in the Utilities pane activate the Connections inspector by move onto the top menu bar of the software and select View > Utilities > Show Connections Inspector.
+In order for the keyboard to recognize the background as a tappable object, it must be converted into a control.
+Now, in the Utilities pane, activate the Connections inspector by going to the top menu bar of the software and selecting View > Utilities > Show Connections Inspector.

-This is how we connect a page event (swipe, tap, hold, etc) to a single function call.
+This is how we connect a page event (swipe, tap, hold, etc.) to a single function call.
 Look through the list of events until you find Touch Down.
-Click in the small circle located at the right side of the Touch Down event, then drag and drop it onto the Second View Controller.
-You’ll be given 2 actions to select from – choose backgroundTouchedHideKeyboard and you’ll get a confirmation flash.
+Click the small circle located at the right side of the Touch Down event, then drag and drop it onto the Second View Controller.
+You’ll be given two actions to select from – choose backgroundTouchedHideKeyboard and you’ll get a confirmation flash.

-Finally click to select the Convert button and make sure it has a blue highlight, similar to the screenshot above but without selecting the whole View Control.
-In the Connections Inspector drag the Touch Up Inside’s small circle then drop it onto the Second View Controller again.
-Choose the function named distanceConvert, which will only trigger when the user touches the button and releases within the set boundaries.
+Finally, click to select the Convert button and make sure it has a blue highlight, similar to the screenshot above but without selecting the whole View Control.
+In the Connections Inspector, drag the Touch Up Inside’s small circle and drop it onto the Second View Controller again.
+Choose the function named distanceConvert, which will only trigger when the user touches the button and releases it within the set boundaries.

-Build and Run to see if your app succeeds in compiling.
-If there are no errors everything should work properly.
-You could now spend time sprucing up the text and layout, or maybe adding a custom logo PNG.
+Build and Run to see if your app compiles successfully.
+If there are no errors, everything should work properly.
+You could now spend time improving the text and layout, or maybe adding a custom logo PNG.

 Thanks for following the tutorial and congrats, you’ve just made your first working iPhone app!